-A journey to medicine: The UCAS application March 2017
+A journey to medicine: The UCAS application

-A journey to medicine: The UCAS application How to use this booklet This is the third of five booklets developed for teachers and advisers in secondary schools and colleges.
+How to use this booklet

+This is the third of five booklets developed for teachers and advisers in secondary schools and colleges.
 This booklet provides a guide to helping your students put together their UCAS application for medicine.
 The suggestions in this booklet are designed to for consideration by students from age 16 onwards, but would be useful to younger students as well.

 This booklet takes you through the considerations that students are encouraged to make when deciding which medical schools to choose.
 It includes advice and guidance on elements of the application form, such as the personal statement, predicted grades and the academic reference.
 This booklet is particularly aimed at those schools and colleges which have limited experience of supporting students in their application to medicine.
-It has been produced by the Medical Schools Council and is endorsed by all 33 publicly funded undergraduate medical schools in the UK.
+It has been produced by the Medical Schools Council and is endorsed by all member undergraduate medical schools in the UK.

 The information relates to UK medical schools only.
-It is correct and accurate at the time of publication (March 2017), and relates to the 2017-2018 admissions process.
+It is correct and accurate at the time of publication (May 2018).
 It will be updated annually but we advise you to check individual medical school websites.